Want More Effective Advocacy Efforts? Go Digital

 Why Now?

-Today’s explosion of smartphone adoption and use of social media sites including Facebook, Twitter, Snapchat, and Instagram, makes going digital with advocacy a must, says Ximena Hartsock, cofounder, CEO, and president of the Phone2Action digital advocacy platform.
+Today’s explosion of smartphone adoption and use of social media so s including Facebook, Twitter, Snapchat, and Instagram, makes going digital with advocacy a must, says Ximena Hartsock, cofounder and president of the Phone2Action digital advocacy platform.
 With 80 percent of all Americans owning a mobile device, and 100 percent of Congress now active on Twitter and Facebook, it would be a mistake not to use those channels for advocacy, says Hartsock.

 “What’s happening digitally is as real as what’s happening physically.
 For advocacy, this means leveraging these tools to help members connect with lawmakers and tell them how they feel about specific policies,” she adds.
 A former outreach director for an advocacy organization in California, in 2012 Hartsock decided there had to be a better way to connect constituents and lawmakers.
 She reached out to two entrepreneurs, Jeb Ory and Patrick Stoddart, to help develop and launch Phone2Action.